 - 50 grit very coarse (only available in diamond lapidary hand pads)

 - 60 grit very coarse 100 grit coarse-medium (only available in diamond lapidary hand pads)

 - 120 grit coarse-medium

 - 400 grit medium-fine

-- 800 grit very fine (only available in diamond resin hand pads, see below)
+- 800 grit is very fine (only available in diamond resin hand pads, see below)

 - 3000 grit super fine (only available in diamond resin hand pads, see below)

-With a multitude of uses, these pads are great to have around in different grit sizes to fulfill all your jobs.
+With a multitude of uses, these pads are great to have around in different grit sizes to fulfil all your jobs.

 - Remove batt wash/kiln wash from glass and ceramic